 The Red Team, Blue Team and Agent Washington have crash landed in a canyon in the middle of nowhere.
 They are eventually reunited with Donut and Doc, but realise that no-one is coming to rescue them.
-Although they think they are alone, they are in fact stranded on an inhabited planet known as Chorus.
+They think they are alone, but they are in fact stranded on an inhabited planet known as Chorus.
 Following an attack by two mercenaries, they are separately captured by the two opposing sides of the planet’s civil war.
 Staying alive, finding their friends and defeating the enemy are now the main goals for each group of soldiers to achieve.

-The RvB soundtrack has always been great at adding to the atmosphere of the series, and more specifically, to the sense of isolation.
+The RvB soundtrack has always been enhanced the atmosphere of the series, and more specifically, to the sense of isolation.
 The music used in these three seasons is no exception.
 Music is often used minimally in RvB, which is quite effective, but it does stand out when used.
 The voice acting is also as good as always.
 Unsurprisingly, Joel Heyman gives an impeccable performance as Michael J. Caboose.
 He manages to capture Caboose’s apparent stupidity perfectly and completely owns the role when he has to give a motivational speech.
 Most of the other voice actors are able to more-or-less use their normal voices, making it easy to identify which Rooster Teeth employee is voicing a minor or recurring character.
-Part of the fun is hearing Rooster Teeth’s prominent personalities voicing various characters from the crazy universe of Red Vs. Blue.
+Part of the fun is hearing Rooster Teeth’s prominent personalities voicing various characters from the crazy universe of Red vs Blue.
 The audio quality of the voices is not perfect; it sounds as if it has been run through a filter.
-This may simply be to simulate what it would sound like if the voice actors were inside one of the suits of armour, but it does mean that the volume has to be turned up to be able to make out what is being said.
+This may simply be to simulate what it would sound like if the voice actors were inside one of the suits of armour, but it does mean that the volume has to be turned up in order to be able to make out what is being said.

 Capsule Computers review guidelines can be found here.